-Located on the North Shore of Nassau County in Locust Valley, Bailey Arboretum is situated on the old estate of a renowned horticulturist and philanthropist, Frank Bailey.
+Located on the North Shore of Nassau County, not far from Historic Oyster Bay, Bailey Arboretum is situated on the old estate of a renowned horticulturist and philanthropist, Frank Bailey.
 The Arboretum is a stunning entity that focuses on the connections of people and the natural world through their living collections and interactive educational programs on the wild life and plant life on the North Shore.
 Learn about the famous Dawn Redwood trees that are scattered throughout the property that were thought to be extinct at one point, and ease your way through the beautiful nature trails for more woodlands knowledge.
+As another added bonus, this beautiful blooming garden is dog-friendly!

 Target Rock National Wildlife Refuge in Huntington is a part of the National Wildlife Refuge System network which ensures that there ais land and bodies of water set aside throughout the nation to conserve America’s fish, wildlife and plants.
 When visiting the preserve, take a hike on the self-guides 1.75 mile nature trail through the woodlands down to the beach where you can observe harbor seals and loons if you are lucky!
 Throughout the journey, you will also get the observe a variety of birds native to the area especially from the side of the tidal lake.